Shopify Unite – What is it? And why we flew half way around the world to go (as an Agency)

 Conferences will always have their fair share of workshops and information sessions that carry all the standard information you want to know about.
 Shopify did a good job of recording the different session so that we could view them at a later time.

 The great thing I found about Unite was the space made available to network with other attendees.
-I loved the centralised positioning of the chill-out area, it was fantastic for facilitating the connection that I think is most valuable when attending conferences.
-The event organisers provided this handy little lanyard that you could touch against another participant’s lanyard that would allow you to exchange contact details, this was super neat technology.
+I loved the centralised positioning of the chill-out area.
+It was fantastic for facilitating the connection that I think is most valuable when attending conferences.
+The event organisers provided this handy little lanyard that you could touch against another participant’s lanyard to exchange contact details.
+This was super neat technology.

 We used this opportunity to connect with a range of people

-- Agency owners - I met an agency owner from South Africa, New Zealand, Chile, Austria and of course locals to Canada and America.
-These were probably the most interesting value mutually beneficial conversations I had.
+- Agency owners – I met agency owner from South Africa, New Zealand, Chile, Austria and of course locals from Canada and America.
+These were probably the most interesting valuable and mutually beneficial conversations I had.

-- Notable Shopify peeps – Every time I log into the partner's platform I usually am greeted by a guy wearing a camouflage suit jacket.
-This is actually Kurt Elster, he’s a bit of a Shopify celebrity.
+- Notable Shopify peeps – Every time I log into the partner’s platform, I’m usually greeted by a guy wearing a camouflage suit jacket.
+This is actually Kurt Elster.
+He’s a bit of a Shopify celebrity.
 He runs a popular Shopify podcast – Unofficial Shopify Podcast.
 I found the story behind the “camo” jacket quite interesting (he didn’t mean to make it his trademark).
 I also bumped into the Shopify CEO and got a good photo with our Lamb.

 - App companies – This was a great pitching opportunity for app providers.
-For most websites that we produce, we would use a couple of plugins up to half a dozen additional paid plugins that we would install.
+For most websites that we produce, there would be up to half a dozen additional paid plugins that we would install.
 We found a couple of providers that solved a few pain points like Nextopia, Smile.io, and Klaviyo.
 Day to day we have no particular allegiance to any apps, so getting to know the people behind the apps was great.

 What we did at Shopify Unite

 While the conference wasn’t our target market for client acquisition, we used the opportunity to build an awareness of the Lamb Agency brand.
-We have an interest in a having a voice in the Shopify ecosystem, so our plan was that for every Shopify sanctioned session or event that I would carry a cat-sized Lamb statue with me.
+We have an interest in a having a voice in the Shopify ecosystem, so our plan was that for every Shopify sanctioned session or event, I would carry a Lamb statue with me.